-Subsidized Pricing: In keeping with my goal to make yoga and its therapeutic benefits accessible to all, and to promote the overall health of our community, please don't hesitate to contact me if you are on a low income to discuss services on a voluntary price scale.
+Subsidized Pricing: In keeping with our goal to make yoga and its therapeutic benefits accessible to all, and to promote the overall health of our community, please don't hesitate to connect if you are on a low income to discuss services on a voluntary price scale.

 Recover fully from the stresses and strains of life by consciously relaxing muscles, lowering your heart rate and allowing your nervous system to stop reacting constantly.
 A restorative practice aligns the physical and mental through practicing stillness and gentle movement for extended periods of time.
 Props (bolsters, straps, blocks, blankets, eye pillows) assist in helping to comfortably hold poses longer.

 For some this is the most challenging class you're going to take.
 It's also where you may find the greatest capacity for growth, deep relaxation, and true well-being.